 This guide describes how to prepare contributions for submission.
 In addition to peer-review, manuscripts are also internally reviewed to assess the style and the suitability for publication in Materials Today.
 We recommend contributors familiarize themselves with the Materials Today style and content by accessing the journal archive.
 Authors should follow the guide carefully, and ensure that all of the necessary information is provided during submission, as this will greatly speed-up the processing of your manuscript.

-If you have any questions, or wish to propose a contribution prior to submission, please contact the editorial team.Content
+If you have any questions, please contact the commissioning editor.Content

 Our content can be divided into two categories: editorial and research articles.
 Both types of article should be accessible to a broad range of materials researchers; however, editorial articles are more journalistic than the academic style of peer-reviewed research papers.

 There are no page charges and color is free in both the print and online versions.Peer-reviewed research articles

 Reviews should inform readers of new research advances, while looking ahead to future directions.
 The features may be less formal than review papers in traditional journals and can express the contributors' personal perspectives, but they should be scientifically rigorous and pitched at a level suitable for an audience of materials researchers.Length: 3500 words, not including captions or references.
 Extensions are permitted with agreement from the Editor.
 A maximum of 100 references should be included.
 Additional references are permitted with agreement from the Editor.
 Up to ten figures and tables can be included.
 Color is encouraged.
 Additional figures are permitted with agreement from the Editor.
 General

 - Define all acronyms, abbreviations, and terms on first mention in the text.

 - US spelling and SI units should be used throughout.
 Units should have a single space between the number and the unit.

 - Only one space should be used after full stops.